deercoder/DataScience/linear_algebra/README.md

 ## Tools

 For this part, if we want to use the tools well to calculate the linear lagebra, or we want to practice, just use the **Numpy**.

+## Remark

+In this part, math theory is more important, so just read **at least** one book on this part, and try some tools that use them, the future work should be on the book other than tools